isomerpages/moe-riversidesec2/_resources/Secondary 1 Registration 2025/MOE Financial Assistance Scheme (FAS) Application.md

 </p>
 <p>For students who have received MOE FAS Approval from your primary school,
 please submit the approval letter to <a href="mailto:riverside_ss@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">riverside_ss@moe.edu.sg</a> with Subject
-Heading “<em>FAS Approval Lette</em>r” and indicating your contact number in the email.
+Heading “<em>FAS Approval Lette</em>r” and indicate your contact number in the email.
 You do not need to submit the application form.</p>